silkskier/glspeaks/README.md

 # glspeaks
 Repository under construction.

-1.0 release planned for August 2023, currently development is on hold.
+1.0 release planned for late 2023.

 A simple [GLS](https://github.com/mzechmeister/GLS) periodogram for detection of periodic variable stats candidates.
 Possibly useful for other periodic brightness change detections (like search for rotation period in asteroids), however not tested for these purposes.